-2. Negro Amaro is like Syrah in that it has good dark violet color and only moderate tannins (Syrah has a particular tannin-color linking structure that prevents it from ever becoming too tannic and drying).
-It can be silken or a little chunky, but never astringent.
-Negro Amaro also tends to be floral and perfumed with that violet flower and touch of high-toned delicate white blooms coming through against a deeper and more musky/rustic background - a lot like Mourvedre and North Rhone Syrah.
+2. Negro Amaro is like Syrah in that it has good dark violet color that consumers seem to expect these days and only moderate tannins (Syrah has a particular tannin-color linking structure that prevents it from becoming too tannic and drying, excluding viticultural or winemaking error).
+It can be silken or a little chunky, but never astringent when properly handled.
+Negro Amaro also tends to be fairly warm-climate vibrant with that violet flower and touch of high-toned delicate white blooms coming through against a deeper and more musky/rustic background - a lot like Mourvedre and North Rhone Syrah.

 3. Like Syrah there can be strong leatheriness that forms the backbone in conjunction with a brambly spice element that evokes the old world (perfect in our lineup) while still being a relatively fruity warm weather grape.
 It has skank and finesse.

 4. Coming from Puglia it is obviously drought tolerant and heat loving without compromising its typicity- yay.
 (But, it does sunburn, and crop load can be vary with soil type.)

 5. Negro Amaro is often blended - the Salice Salentino DOC specifies minimum 85%, and often Malvasia Nera, Sangiovese or Primitivo are added to bump up the fruit/floral quotient.
 Hopefully this will not be the case in Lake County where we need to actually restrain the fruit bomb character of our wines and try to produce something with actual structure and character.
 For us, the more bramble the better - we don't need to worry about fruit here.